MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/create-chatgpt-plugin.md

         There are three steps we must take to turn our existing `MathPlugin`` into a ChatGPT plugin:
         1. Create HTTP endpoints for each native function.
         2. Create an OpenAPI specification and plugin manifest file.
-        3. Test the plugin by importing it into Semantic Kernel.
+        3. Test the plugin in Semantic Kernel and ChatGPT.
    :::column-end:::
    :::column span="2":::
       ![The Math plugin, before and after ](../media/plugin-before-and-after.png)